 - equip trainees to be able to deal professionally with the teaching of Arabic in different contexts and through the integration of different varieties of the Arabic language.

-- familiarise trainees with the theoretical principles underlying the content and design of instructional materials and teaching/testing techniques.
+- familiarise trainees with the theoretical principles underlying various commonly used communicative teaching methods and techniques.

-- show trainees how to create coherent and progressive schemes of work and design effective and efficient lesson plans that are adapted to students’ learning needs.
+- enable trainees to create coherent and progressive schemes of work and design efficient, effective and interactive lessons that are adapted to trainees' learning needs.

-- show trainees how to analyse empirical data in order to evaluate second language learners' performance objectively and how to describe achievement and proficiency levels using appropriate terminology.
+- show trainees how to evaluate second language learners' performance objectively and how to describe achievement and proficiency levels appropriate testing terminology.

 1. Principles and Practice in Communicative Language Teaching for Arabic: